juliuschou/helloContainerWithFlaskAndScikitLearnApp/00FlaskRobertaApp.md

 Create a Flask Application with RoBERTa Sequence Classification Model in a Container and Publish to Docker Hub

+## Prerequisite

+### Install Docker

+follow the second section 2 to install Docker from [Comprehensive Guide to Building and Deploying a Flask and scikit-learn Application in a Docker Container on Ubuntu](https://github.com/juliuschou/helloContainerWithFlaskAndScikitLearnApp#comprehensive-guide-to-building-and-deploying-a-flask-and-scikit-learn-application-in-a-docker-container-on-ubuntu)

 ## Step 1: Set Up the Project

     #Create a python virtual env